shrektan/rdocker/README.md

 - rdocker4ci: for continous integration, containing the core packages
 - rdocker4working: for working and with some additional packages like ROracle, RSQLServer, etc.
-- rdocker4server: for shiny server deploying with shiny-server built-in.

 ## TODO